joeytwiddle/cheatsheets/JOEYS_MACBOOK_SETUP.md

 # Desktop

+## Menu bar

+In System Settings, go to Control Centre and:

+- Set Bluetooth to "Show in Menu Bar"
+- Set Spotlight to "Don't show in Menu Bar"

+If you want to re-arrange the menu bar icons, hold Command and drag them around.

+## Battery

+In System Settings, go to Battery and:

+- Set Low Power Mode to "Only on Battery".
+This means you can work for longer on battery before the power runs out, but the machine will be slightly slower when on battery.

 ## Mouse and trackpad

 If you want the trackpad to use natural scrolling, but the mouse to use unnatural scrolling, then you need to install an app! ([github](https://github.com/ther0n/UnnaturalScrollWheels))